House2Home

 Day 2: Sketching

 After gathering sufficient inspiration, I completed a Crazy 8s exercise to quickly explore multiple layout ideas for what would be the critical screen of the route.
-From these ideas, I selected the strongest layout concept and created a 3-panel storyboard.
-This illustrated the core user journey from discovering the starter kit, reviewing the kit details, and adding the kit to the shopping cart.
+From these sketches and rapid ideation techniques, several concepts revolving around product browsing, the strongest ideas bringing visual inspiration and guided decision-making.
+Making it easy to select the strongest layout concept that reduces choice overload while still keeping the user focused on achieving their desired aesthetic.

 I expanded the selected concept from 3 panels to a full storyboard that mapped the core user journey from landing on the House2Home homepage, discovering what a decor kit is, browsing starter kits, reviewing the kit details, and completing the entire checkout process.